sheckman/sigcse2019/authors/src.md

 Authors of all accepted submissions will receive instructions on how to submit the publication-ready copy of an abstract of {{site.data.cfp.details[plural].abstract}} that serves as a succinct description of the project.
 Deadline and instructions regarding publication-ready submissions are emailed to accepted authors.

-A travel grant covering expenses for travel to SIGCSE, including conference registration, transportation, lodging, and meals, up to a limit of US $500 will be provided to each student whose submission was accepted to the Student Research Competition.
+A travel grant covering expenses for travel to SIGCSE, including conference registration, transportation, lodging, and meals, up to a limit of US $500 may be provided to each student whose submission was accepted to the Student Research Competition.
 Students must be members of ACM to qualify for these awards.

 ## At the Conference